 Entrepreneurs: Katherine Saltzberg and Lauri Fraser

 Hugo’s Amazing Tape is a product made by a pair of sisters from Los Angeles, CA, hoping to continue their father’s legacy.
-This tape sticks only to itself and leaves no sticky residue.
-It’s both re-useable and super strong because it is, in actuality, PVC in tape form.
+This tape leaves no sticky residue and sticks only to itself.
+It is PVC in tape form, which makes it both re-useable and super strong.

 You can use Hugo’s Amazing Tape anywhere you would use rubber bands, tape, or duct tape.
-This super-strong, reusable clear tape is glue-less, just overlap the ends to secure it.
+This reusable clear tape is glue-less and super-strong with overlapping ends to secure it.
 Keep thread spools from unwinding, hold projects while glue dries, and stop a ruler from sliding while cutting.